 Targeted support measures

 Apprentice and Trainee Bonus Scheme: Cash bonuses of up to £3,000 per apprentice will be available to employers that hire apprentices between April and September in 2021.
 This is in addition to the existing £1,000 that employers receive for taking on each new apprentice aged 16-18 or those aged under 25 with an Education, Health and Care Plan.
 Businesses can apply for incentive payments for these apprentices from 1 June 2021 to 30 November 2021.

-Business Rates Holiday for Retail/Hospitality/Leisure venues: A 100% business rates holiday will be in place until June 31st at which point a temporary rate, equivalent to one third of the normal charge will be in place until the end of 2021.
+Business Rates Holiday for Retail/Hospitality/Leisure venues/Nurseries: A 100% business rates holiday will be in place until June 31st at which point a temporary rate, equivalent to one third of the normal charge will be in place until the end of 2021.
+Non-financial measures

-Business Support Checker Tool: The UK Government have released a new “support find tool” on the form of a self-assessed questionnaire for businesses and self-employed people across the UK, to allow them to quickly determine what financial support is available to them, to handle the consequences of the pandemic.
+Business Support Checker Tool: The UK Government have released a “support find tool” in the form of a self-assessed questionnaire for businesses and self-employed people across the UK, to allow them to quickly determine what financial support is available to them.

 Coronavirus Business Support Hub: Businesses can access a new online portal which aims to compile “key information for businesses including on funding and support, business closures, responsibilities as an employer and managing your business during coronavirus.
 The hub also includes information for self-employed people and sole traders.”